Bachelor of Social Sciences (Honours) in Development Economics

 For each course, marks obtained in the semester final examination and the sessional marks awarded by the course teacher(s) for class attendance; term paper(s) and assignments; and class performance based on active participation in classroom discussions, tutorial classes and class tests shall be summed up and converted into equivalent letter grades following a 4-point grading scale as shown below:

-Grading Structure for the Bachelor of Economics (BEcon) in Development Economics Programme of DScE:
+Grading Structure for the Bachelor of Social Sciences (Honours) in Development Economics Programme of DScE:

 Mark Range (in %) Letter Grade Explanation Grade Point: